 The lineage of the Pharaoh Hound, like some of the other hound dog breeds, can be traced to ancient Egypt around 4000 BC.
 Paintings in tombs have recorded this dog's existence, as well as its abilities and elegance.

-The Pharaoh Hound is a versatile hunter, using skills of both sight and sound, coupled with power and agility.
+The Pharaoh Hound is a versatile hunter, using skills of both sight, scent and sound, coupled with power and agility.

 As such, they became much revered as faithful companions to kings and accompanied them on hunting expeditions.

 At some later date, they traveled to Malta with Phoenician traders and have since been established there as the national dog of this island.